taed2-2425q1-gced-upc/TAED2_DataExplorers/README.md

 │
 ├── dvc.yaml             <-  Defines pipeline stages, dependencies, and outputs for DVC.
 │
-├──image_classification <- Source code for use in this project.
-│   │
-│   ├── __init__.py             <- Makes taed2_dataexplorers a Python module
-│   │
-│   ├── config.py               <- Store useful variables and configuration
-│   │
-│   ├── dataset.py              <- Scripts to download or generate data
-│   │
-│   ├── features.py             <- Code to create features for modeling
-│   │
-│   ├── modeling
-│   │   ├── __init__.py
-│   │   ├── predict.py          <- Code to run model inference with trained models
-│   │   └── train.py            <- Code to train models
-│   │
-│   └── plots.py                <- Code to create visualizations
-│
 ├── metrics              <- Storage for model metrics │
 ├── models               <- Trained and serialized models, model predictions, or model summaries